The post demonstrated that learning Mandarin Chinese can be easy if, like Chris Parker, you are prepared to work at it.

 • Why have you put so much effort into learning Chinese?

-• Why have you put so much emphasis on accurate pronunciation?
+• How come you put so much emphasis on accurate pronunciation?

 • Why are you interested in China and its culture?